syncfusion-content/wpf-docs/wpf/SfTreeGrid/MergeCell.md

 # Merge Cells

-SfTreeGrid allows you to merge the range of adjacent cells in a row across columns using [QueryCoveredRange](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~QueryCoveredRange_EV.html) event.
+SfTreeGrid allows you to merge a range of adjacent cells in a row across columns using the [QueryCoveredRange](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~QueryCoveredRange_EV.html) event.

-`QueryCoveredRange` event occurs when each cell gets arranged.
-When scrolling the merged range will be added for newly added columns through this event and also removed for the columns which are out of view.
+The `QueryCoveredRange` event occurs when each cell is arranged.
+When scrolling, the merged range will be added for newly added columns through this event and will also be removed for the columns that are out of view.

-[TreeGridQueryCoveredRangeEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridQueryCoveredRangeEventArgs.html) of the `QueryCoveredRange`event provides information about the cell triggered this event.
-GridQueryCoveredRangeEventArgs.OriginalSender returns the TreeGrid fired this event by TreeGridQueryCoveredRangeEventArgs.Range property, the adjacent cells can be merged.
+[TreeGridQueryCoveredRangeEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridQueryCoveredRangeEventArgs.html) of the `QueryCoveredRange` event provides information about the cell triggered in this event.
+GridQueryCoveredRangeEventArgs.OriginalSender returns the TreeGrid fired in this event using the TreeGridQueryCoveredRangeEventArgs.Range property.
+The adjacent cells can be merged.

 {% tabs %}
 {% highlight xaml %}